-Based on the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern within one year after the date that the accompanying interim condensed consolidated financial statements are being issued.
-The Company's interim condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Based on the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern within one year after the date that the consolidated financial statements are being issued.
+In addition, our independent registered public accounting firm has included an explanatory paragraph in their report with respect to this uncertainty that accompanies our audited consolidated financial statements as of and for the year ended December 31, 2023.
+The Company's consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 The Company's ability to continue as a going concern is dependent upon its ability to raise additional equity capital to fund its research and development activities and to ultimately achieve sustainable operating revenues and profitability.
-The amount and timing of future cash requirements depends on the pace, design and results of the Company's clinical trial program, which, in turn, depends on the availability of operating capital to fund such activities.
+The amount and timing of future cash requirements depends on the pace, design, and results of the Company's clinical trial program, which, in turn, depends on the availability of operating capital to fund such activities.

-Based on current operating plans, the Company estimates that its existing cash resources at September 30, 2023 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound LB-100 through at least September 30, 2024.
-However, existing cash resources will not be sufficient to complete the development of and obtain regulatory approval for the Company's product candidate, which will require that the Company raise significant additional capital.
-The Company estimates that it will need to raise additional capital to fund its operations by mid-2024 to be able to proactively manage its current business plan during the remainder of 2024 and during 2025.
+Based on current operating plans, the Company estimates that its existing cash resources at March 31, 2024 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound LB-100 through approximately December 31, 2024.
+However, existing cash resources will not be sufficient to complete the clinical development of, and obtain regulatory approval for, the Company's product candidate, which will require that the Company raise significant additional capital.
+The Company estimates that it will need to raise additional capital in one or more tranches to fund its operations by approximately September 30, 2024 in order to be able to effectively manage its current business plan during the remainder of 2024, the full year 2025, and thereafter.
 In addition, the Company's operating plans may change as a result of many factors that are currently unknown and/or outside of the control of the Company, and additional funds may be needed sooner than planned.
+The Company is considering various strategies and alternatives to obtain the required additional capital.